Why is it Hard to Stand up After Squatting: What to Know

 Squatting is a great way to improve mobility and flexibility in your legs, hips, and lower back.
 It can also help strengthen the muscles of the core and improve balance.

-• To begin, start by standing with your feet slightly wider than shoulder-width apart.
+• To begin, start by standing with your feet AntiEstrogens slightly wider than shoulder-width apart.

 • Then bend your knees and lower your body down until your thighs are parallel to the ground.
 Keep your chest up and back straight as you squat down.